 From The Grindhouse Cinema Database

-Larry Cohen was born in New York's Washington Heights on July 15, 1941.
-He was interested in films from an early age and he also loved comic books growing up.
+Larry Cohen (July 15, 1941 - March 23, 2019) was a writer/director/producer.
+Born in New York's Washington Heights, Larry was interested in films from an early age and he also loved comic books growing up.
 Later on, he got a job at NBC in the late 50s.

 During the 1980s, he worked with talents from the New York underground such as Eric Bogosian and Ann Carlisle on films such as Perfect Strangers and Special Effects (both 1984), the latter was based on a screenplay originally written for Hitchcock titled "The Cutting Room".